 - Create a docker-compose.yml file similar to this:

-- Bring up your stack
+- Bring up your stack by running

 docker-compose up -d